dlynam01/dlynam01.github.io/_posts/aws/infra/2021-11-19-private-microservice-with-fargate.md

 * For the eagle eyed observer might have noticed that the loadBalancer can be created by the ecs-pattern construct.
 Well it's not ideal in how it places the NetworkLoadBalancer.
 A NetworkLoadBalancer can only be deployed into *one subnet per AZ*.
 The construct will attempt to deploy to all subnets it finds.
 So providing the parameter publicLoadBalancer as false instructs the construct to deploy to all private subnets in the VPC.
 Maybe that seems reasonable, but your deployment will fall over if you have more than one private subnet in a given AZ.
 This is the reason we've supplied our own NetworkLoadBalancer to control the subnets it deploys to.

-* Again with CDK, The last quirk I suppose we noticed was with the use of TLS.
+* Again with CDK, The last quirk we noticed was with the use of TLS.
 If you want to make the connection between your customer api and the internal API secure you need listen on port 443 on the NetworkLoadBalancer with a TLS cert from ACM.
 However the CDK ecs-pattern doesn't allow passing of the TLS certificates.
 As a result you are forced to add a second listener to the NetworkLoadBalancer.
 It's not the end of the world, but you now have port 80 opened on you loadbalancer without really needing it open.

 {% highlight typescript %}
 {% raw %}